- Reconstruct first orbital-resolution Pliocene Indian monsoon runoff

 - International collaboration with IODP expedition scientists

-This project will apply a multi-proxy approach to reconstruct ISM rainfall/runoff, seasonality of monsoon rainfall/runoff and marine productivity in response to ISM wind variability on orbital timescales from the core ISM region of the Bay of Bengal (BoB).
+This project provides flexible opportunity to be trained and employ data/model approached to understanding past IM variability in response to Pliocene climate.
+Examples include application of a multi-proxy approach to reconstruct IM rainfall/runoff, seasonality of monsoon rainfall/runoff and marine productivity in response to IM wind variability on orbital timescales from the core IM region of the Bay of Bengal (BoB) or work on integrating existing data and numerical model.
 The selected International Ocean Discovery Programme (IODP) sites boasts from X-Ray Fluorescence (XRF) elemental ratios and foraminifera assemblage data (collaborator Robinson).
 New records from this project will be compared with published monsoon and climate records to identify the nature of the linkage between Asian Monsoon subsystems and global climate.
-This project will primarily utilise continuous sedimentary successions from the BoB (IODP Expedition 353, Sites U1444, U1445 and U1443 and legacy ODP site 722 in the Arabian Sea) to address some of the key questions: what is the response of ISM dynamics during the evolving boundary conditions of early- and mid-Pliocene?
-How are ISM dynamics linked to the other Asian and global monsoon regions?
+This project will primarily utilise continuous sedimentary successions from the BoB (IODP Expedition 353, Sites U1445 and U1443 and legacy ODP site 722 in the Arabian Sea) to address some of the key questions: what is the response of IM dynamics during the evolving boundary conditions of early- and mid-Pliocene?
+How are IM dynamics linked to the other Asian and tropical monsoon regions?

 HostThe Open University